 Conclusion

 The world is changing the way it gets energy.
 Now, we are using more renewable energy like sunlight, wind, and water.
 This type of energy is good for the environment, helps the economy, and makes life better for people.
+If we keep investing in new ideas and improving technology, renewable energy will help us build a cleaner and stronger world in the future.

 Also Read: Global Crisis!
 Impact of Climate Change Are Worse Than Expected